m0neZ/desAInz/docs/README.md

 - [Log Aggregation](logs_with_loki.md)
 - [GPU Mockup Generation](mockup_generation.md)
 - Kafka schemas under `schemas/` are loaded into the registry configured by `SCHEMA_REGISTRY_URL`.
+- OpenAPI schemas under `openapi/` can be regenerated with `python scripts/generate_openapi.py`.

 The `scripts` directory provides helper scripts for setting up storage and CDN resources: